mitch-roberts/udacity_deploy_linux/README.md

 - Disable password-based logins for all users
 - Configure firewall to allow only tcp (port 2200), www and ntp incoming traffic and allow all outgoing traffic
 - Confirm that local timezone is set to UTC
-- In /etc/apache2/sites-enabled/000-default.conf, uncomment WSGIScriptAlias and set its value to: "/ /var/www/flaskapp/udacity_deploy_linux/otrcatalog.wsgi"
+- In /etc/apache2/sites-enabled/000-default.conf, uncomment "WSGIScriptAlias" line and set its value to: "/ /var/www/flaskapp/udacity_deploy_linux/otrcatalog.wsgi"
 - Note: The actual database user password and application secret key have been removed from "db_creds.py" and "otrcatalog.wsgi" files, respectively, in the GitHub repository.

 ### Postgresql Changes